ajohnson1/ajohnson1.github.io/bobsonly.md

 ## Other 79 complete B-block peals

 ### 79 round blocks
 Recently I discovered some more peals, which although looking similar to magic block peals are in fact different.
-Some are based on these blocks
+Some are based on these 3 sets of blocks, giving [4 sets of blocks](oddblocks/oddblocks_79.txt) with 79 complete B-blocks.
 #### Signature: 10:5+15
 ```
 2314567QS---------P------P--P*1(1)